singh-man/books/crackingTheCoding/05_bitManipulation.md

 36		}
 37	}
 ```
 Be careful on this problem; there are a lot of "gotchas" and special cases.
-For example,  you need  to consider the case where xl and x2 are in the same byte.
+For example,  you need  to consider the case where x1 and x2 are in the same byte.
 Only the most careful candidates can implement this code bug-free.